 Wild hemp fibres have been used throughout the world to make clothing for millennia and Nepal is no exception.
 Wild Himalayan nettle (which grows to a massive 8-9ft tall!) has been harvested and processed by communities in the midhills of Nepal for longer than anyone knows.
 It is an integral part of the culture of many remote communities including the Kulung people of the Sankhuwasabha district featured in our story here.
 These communities know what it means to live organically.

 The colours we use in all of our products come from natural (plant or mineral based) sources.
 This is a fairly niche thing to do in Nepal, and indeed anywhere else.
 This has attracted a couple of people to provide natural dyeing for its financial returns.
 In our search for people able to dye our fabrics using natural dyes, we came across some of them.
 It’s pretty easy to spot someone not “living organically”.
 It’s that lack of transparency, that unsettling feeling when you speak to them about your objectives and motivations for your business that gives them away.
-Maybe some of them were genuine, but we need to trust the folks we work with.
+Maybe some of them were genuine, but we need to trust the folks we work with and believe that their ethics line up with our own.
 Through our “vetting” process, we gain mutual trust with our suppliers.

 We’ve found that building personal relationships with the people we work with, enables an honest, open and supportive working relationship.
 This is good for everyone involved in the production and in use; when you buy a Khali Khutta product, you know you’re receiving a genuine product.